Manual Reference Pages - max (3fortran)

 For arguments of character type, the result is as if the arguments had been successively compared with the intrinsic operational operators, taking into account the collating sequence of the character kind.

-If the selected character argument is shorter than the longest argument, the result is as all values were extended with blanks on the right to the length of the longest argument.
+The returned selected character argument is padded with blanks as needed on the right to the same length of the longest argument.

 See maxval(3) for simply getting the max value of an array.